Updated: February 5, 2021

 Located in magical David Thompson Country, smack dab in the middle of both the incredible Icefields Parkway and the Cowboy Trail, Nordegg is a picturesque community that’s perfect for the outdoor adventurer.
 From exploring its historic mine to hitting the road and exploring some of Alberta’s most stunning natural scenery, Nordegg is a great base for getting out into some of Canada’s most spectacular nature.

-In this Nordegg and David Thompson Country travel guide, we’ll show you what to do, where to stay, and how to get the most out of this incredible Alberta road trip.
+Nordegg, however, is just one small part of David Thompson Country, so we’ll explore the entire area in this travel guide, showing you what to do, where to stay, and how to get the most out of this incredible Alberta road trip.

 Where is Nordegg?

 Nordegg is a very small town just off Highway 11, right in-between the Icefields Parkway and the Cowboy Trail.
 It is located 90 kilometres west of Rocky Mountain House.
 Nordegg is part of David Thompson Country, which includes Rocky Mountain House, Caroline, and Clearwater County.

 Although Nordegg itself is just a small town with a permanent population of close to 100, it’s the location that truly matters.
 Surrounded by wild country, rivers, and the backdrop of the Canadian Rockies, there’s no shortage of outdoor adventurous pursuits.